yellowmessenger/documentation/docs/platform_concepts/studio/test-and-publish-bot/debug-flow.md

 * A logical error with in the flow
 * A syntax/datatype mismatch
 * Missing/null values being passed in mandatory fields
-* There's no such thing as perfection and sometimes we fall into the same pit with our platform🥲.
-Please reach out to us if this is the case.
+* There's no such thing as perfection and sometimes we fall into the same pit with our platform.
+Please reach out to us at support@yellow.ai if this is the case.

 Let's go through some of the commonly observed errors and how to go about resolving them